sinhvt3421/scann--material/README.md

 <a name="DeepAt-framework"></a>

-# SCANNet framework
+# SCANN framework

-The Self-Consistent Atention-based Neural Network (SCANNet) is an implementation of deep attention mechanism for materials science
+The Self-Consistent Atention-based Neural Network (SCANN) is an implementation of deep attention mechanism for materials science.

 Figure 1 shows the overall schematic of the model

 ![Model architecture](resources/model_semantic.jpg)
 <div align='center'><strong>Figure 1.
-Schematic of  SCANNet.</strong></div>
+Schematic of  SCANN.</strong></div>

 <a name="usage"></a>